dascandy/evoke/doc/ProjectLayout.md

 Evoke relies on your projects having a source-derivable structure and componentization.
 This document describes the requirements on that layout, and the known restrictions currently in place.

+# File paths

+Evoke looks at your source tree by finding paths called `src` or `include`.
+If it finds any of these, the containing folder is marked as a "component".
+For any component, it then also looks for a `test` folder, which will be marked as a unit test for this component (and both built and run during the build).

+If there is any folder called "doc", "docs", "examples" or "build" it will be ignored (including any subfolders).
+This is to allow you to use these folders for documentation including code, without taking it into account for the product build.
+At some point we may start building the source code in "doc", "docs" or "examples" in a limited way, but for now these are plain excluded.

 # Components

 Your source tree should consist of a number of components.
 Each component is identified by having a `src` or `include` folder - possibly both - which contains the to-be-compiled code.
 The component name Evoke uses to talk about this is derived from the path, by replacing directory separators with dots.
 The target file(s) are derived from the component name by applying the platform common transformation - libproject.a on Linux, project.lib on Windows.
+As a special case, if you have a folder `src` or `include` in the root of the tree, the name of the tree's containing folder is used for it.

 A component can be compiled as one of three types - a static library, a dynamic library, or an executable.
 Evoke auto-detects which type it should be by looking at the dependencies coming into the target:

 - If there is no dependency coming into the target, it will be an executable.
 - If there is any dependency coming into the target (including from its own unit tests), it will be a static library.

-These will be overrideable, for example for libraries that are currently just not used.

 Tests are always found next to the component they are testing.
 The test is in a folder called `test` next to the component's `src` or `include` folder.
 The files in this folder are compiled as per the rules for an executable, and the executable is run from the project root (*this behavior may change in the future*).
 The build is considered failed if the command creates a failed error code (* currently not exported*).